1. Poopy Nano

 50. Infrared sensor Disabled

-A message indicating that the infrared sensor is disabled, meaning that the Poopy Nano 2 is not detecting your cat.
+A notification indicating that the infrared sensor has been disabled, meaning that the Poopy Nano is not detecting your cat.

 51. Toilet notification

-A notification indicating that your cat has visited the Poopy Nano 2 and the bin has been used.
+A notification indicating that your cat has visited the Poopy Nano and used the litter box.
 This keeps you informed of your cat's visiting behavior.

 52. Device error

-A warning that an error has occurred in the Poopy Nano 2.
-Refer to the app or contact customer service for assistance in resolving the issue.
+A warning that an error has occurred in the Poopy Nano .
+Please consult the app or contact customer service for help resolving the issue.

 53. Log

-This is the log of all activities and notifications of the Poopy Nano 2.
-The log keeps track of when certain actions were performed, such as cleanings, visits and error messages, giving you a complete understanding of litter box usage.
+This is an overview of all activities and notifications from the Poopy Nano .
+The logbook keeps track of when certain actions have been performed, such as cleanings, visits, and error messages, so you have a complete overview of the litter box's usage.

 54. Start